Vicar: The Revd. Jane Vlach

 The centre of all that happens is the Office where Penny Osborn our Parish Administrator can be found every morning except Monday from 10 – 1.30pm.
 Penny has a nursing background, a husband, two teenagers and a dog, so she is the fount of all knowledge.
 Penny will be able to answer questions about forthcoming events, occasional offices, magazine advertising and much more, just call in to the office in the Vicarage when she’s there, ring 01428-681872 or email firstname.lastname@example.org

-Along with the clergy (Brian Shand and Ann Fraser), there are our two elected senior lay people who serve as churchwardens: Lynn Gallant and Philip Parrott.
+Along with the clergy (Ann Fraser), we have elected senior lay people who serve as churchwardens: Philip Parrott and Elizabeth Gibbs.

-The governing body of the church is called the Parochial Church Council (PCC) and comprises of the following elected members: Richard Bacon, David Burrows, Elvie Carpenter, Anne Chant (Secretary), Tony Chant, Joy Cheatle, Sally Crathern, Richard Fraser, Lynn Gallant, Elizabeth Gibbs, Janet Ingram, Jennifer Knight, Philip Lewis, Philip Parrott, Brenda Rounce, and Austin Torrington.
+The governing body of the church is called the Parochial Church Council (PCC) and comprises of the following elected members: Richard Bacon, David Burrows, Elvie Carpenter, Anne Chant (Secretary), Tony Chant, Sally Crathern, Richard Fraser, Janet Ingram, Jennifer Knight, Philip Lewis, Brenda Rounce, and Austin Torrington.

-Assisting the clergy with their ministry are our Pastoral Assistants Joy Cheatle, Elizabeth Gibbs, Valerie Herring, and Pauline Yates.
+Assisting the clergy with their ministry are our Pastoral Assistants: Jane Swift, Joy Cheatle, Elizabeth Gibbs, Valerie Herring, and Pauline Yates.

 The Young Saints leaders, Choir, Bellringers, Little Saints leaders, church cleaners, flower arrangers and all those who assist in the services week by week are also an important part of the team which keeps All Saints Church serving the community.